mddudko/methods-for-macro-forecasting-2025/submission/README.md

 ## Results

-Pre-computed results are included in `output/forecasts/` and `output/benchmarks/` directories, allowing inspection without re-running the models (which can take 5-10 minutes).
+Pre-computed results are included in `output/forecasts/` and `output/benchmarks/` directories, allowing inspection without re-running the models (which can take 20-30 minutes per workflow with package default hyperparameters).

 ## Troubleshooting